gentooinit/solution_for_the_little_lisper/((10 What is the Value of All of This?) 181).md

   (lambda (e table)
     (table e)))

-These funtions are unnecessary: lookup-in-entry-help, lookup-in-entry, lookup-in-table.
+These functions are unnecessary: lookup-in-entry-help, lookup-in-entry, lookup-in-table.

 Step through (value e3) with new representation.